huixie90/cpp_papers/flat_map.md

 # LWG 4000: `flat_map::insert_range` Fix

 As stated in [@LWG4000], `flat_map::insert_range` has an obvious bug.
-But for some reason, this LWG issue was not moved forward even with lots of P0 vote, possibly due to the existence of [@P2767R2].
+But for some reason, this LWG issue was not moved forward, possibly due to the existence of [@P2767R2].
 The fix is twofold: first, we use `value_type` explicitly to make sure that `e` is a `std::pair`, and we move to `ranges::for_each` for consistency with the rest of the `flat_map` specification.